andreberezin/racetrack/readme.md

 The Beachside Racetrack system is designed to manage races in real time, ensuring smooth operation and providing up-to-date information for employees, race drivers, and spectators.
 Built using **Node.js**, **React**, and **Socket.IO**, it supports multiple personas and features dynamic race management interfaces.

+This was a team project with Marius Soon and Artur Stoljar.
+My contribution to the project was building the back-end and front-end to /next-race, /race-countdown and /lap-line-tracker.
+Additionally, I set up Ngrok, built /settings, added full-screen functionality and made a lot of the finishing touches on the UX/UI part including adding the light and dark theme toggle.

 ---

 ## How to Start the Server